-Fairfield District Supervisor Frank J. Thornton will hold a constituent meeting Monday, June 15 to discuss emergency preparedness and issues related to the growing number of older residents in Henrico County.
+Fairfield District Supervisor Frank J. Thornton will hold a constituent meeting Monday, Sept.
+21 to discuss how Richmond International Raceway (RIR) and the Henrico Police Athletic League are building a stronger community.

 The meeting will be held at 7 p.m. at the Eastern Henrico Recreation Center, 1440 N. Laburnum Ave.

 RIR President Dennis Bickmeier will join Thornton to discuss the raceway’s contributions to the community.